Question

 This answer however, was not sufficient for a number of academics, most notably P.A.
 Paskevich and T.B.
 Shea.
 ‘Chuck’ in this instance was suggested by the academics to mean the opposite of ‘upchucking’ i.e. the process of vomiting.
 Through the employment of advanced statistical reasoning/analysis, it was determined that a woodchuck can in fact chuck 3.62 cm3 (rounded to 2 decimal places) of wood a day.

 All three answers provided above have their relative merits, however, whichever one you choose to believe will ultimately be based on your own subjective opinion.
+Current scientific consensus suggests that while humorous and engaging, none of these answers precisely align with the biological reality and ecological habits of woodchucks.

 References